curl/everything-curl/source/contributing.md

 Send your changes or suggestions to the team and by working together we can fix problems, improve functionality, clarify documentation, add features or make anything else you help out with land in the proper place.
-We will make sure improved code and docs get merged into the source tree properly and other sorts of contributions are suitable received.
+We make sure improved code and docs get merged into the source tree properly and other sorts of contributions are suitable received.